LifeCreditSystem/LCS/LCSappInstructions.md

 #### Setting up LCS on your Google Drive

 * 1.)
+Open email invitation to 'SHARED LCS v0.1' Google Drive.
+Click 'Open', then 'Add to Drive' and then 'Open in Drive'.

+* 2.)
+Create new folder in Google Drive titled 'LCS'.

+* 1.)
 Create new folder in google drive 'LCS'.
 In 'LCS' create 'LCS template'

 * 2.)
 Go to 'shared with me'.
 Open 'LCS app' folder